googlecartographer/rfcs/text/0000-trajectory-state-in-cartographer-ros.md

 1. Use `GetTrajectoryStates` in existing code that used some other ways of determining the state before.

 2. Introduce a `get_trajectory_states` service to query the states.
+The response contains a list of IDs, a list of states and a standard header with timestamp.

 ## Discussion Points
 [discussion]: #discussion